sededu/CSDMS_clinic/hillslope/README.md

 U_min = 0
 ```

-Try and add a slider which controls the downcutting rate at the downstream end.
+Try and add a slider which controls the downcutting rate at the downstream end (I've called this slider `slide_C` in my code).
 How would you prevent the elevation from going below 0?

 You can see how I implemented this in `CSDMS_hillslope_module_part3.py`, but try it on your own!